ptkdev-boilerplate/svelte-electron-boilerplate/README.md

 -   Linux: `npm run build-lnx`
 -   Mac: `npm run build-mac` (Only on Apple machine)

-...or try build all with: `nom run build`.
+...or try build all with: `npm run build`.
 Installers are available in `build` folder.

 ## 🔨 Developer Mode